redis/redis-doc/commands/append.md

 If `key` does not exist it is created and set as an empty string, so `APPEND` will be similar to `SET` in this special case.

-@return

-@integer-reply: the length of the string after the append operation.

 @examples

 ```cli